 • Winners will be notified by phone.

-• Winners will be invited to a Hancock-Wood Board of Trustees recognition ceremony in April or May 2018.
+• Winners will be invited to a Hancock-Wood Board of Trustees recognition ceremony in March.

 • Hancock-Wood representatives are available to present a scholarship certificate at a winner’s school.